bufbuild/docs.buf.build/docs/bsr/overview.md

 A **track** is a set of [commits](#commit) that share a name that you provide.
 Tracks are somewhat like [branches] in version control systems.
 As with branches, commits in tracks are in reverse chronological order.
-But unlike branches, commits in a BSR track have no logical connection to one another; you can assign any commits you like to any track.
+But unlike branches, commits in a BSR track have no logical connection to one another; you can push any commits you like to any track.
 Some possible usage patterns for tracks:

 * Create `development` and `production` tracks for a module to group commits based on the intended environment.